-Christopher David Hopkins is a poet from North Carolina who currently studies in Minnesota State Mankato’s MFA program.
+Christopher David Hopkins is a poet from North Carolina who previously studied in Minnesota State Mankato’s MFA program.

-Kyle is a graduate student in the MFA program in Creative Writing at Minnesota State University, Mankato.
-He tutors Somali students, works as a graduate assistant, and will be teaching creative writing over the summer at the Loft Literacy Center in Minneapolis.
+Kyle is a former graduate student in the MFA program in Creative Writing at Minnesota State University, Mankato.
+He tutors Somali students, worked as a graduate assistant, and has been a teaching artist at the Loft Literacy Center in Minneapolis.
 Though he is presently working on a book of poems, he hopes to work in various genres and also across multiple mediums, including audio/radio.

-Alexis Klemetson studies poetry at Minnesota State University, Mankato where she also serves as a reader for the Blue Earth Review.
+Alexis Klemetson previously studied poetry at Minnesota State University, Mankato where she also served as a reader for the Blue Earth Review.
 She is Minnesotan through and through, which means her home town of Thief River Falls is actually the most Minnesotan town, unless you disagree.
 She enjoys reading and thinking about literature, hiking with her four-legged fur-child, and spending time with the guy she met at the hockey supply store.

-Dylan Loring is a poet from Des Moines, Iowa who currently studies at Minnesota State’s MFA program and best associates with the Jamie’s Basement School.
+Dylan Loring is a poet from Des Moines, Iowa who previously studied at Minnesota State’s MFA program and best associates with the Jamie’s Basement School.
 When he is not writing, he is listening to punk rock music, engaging in conversations about the quotidian, and watching crappy comedy movies.

-Kate MacLam in an MFA graduate student at Minnesota State University, Mankato.
+Kate MacLam was previously an MFA graduate student at Minnesota State University, Mankato.
 She writes fiction and creative nonfiction.
 She is an eighth-generation Vermonter but will settle in any town with a railroad.
 Her interests include but are not limited to pottery, Montreal, knitting, food, hiking, beer, minicomics, and arm-wrestling.

-Claire Moran is an MFA candidate in the Creative Writing program at Minnesota State University, Mankato, where she writes creative non-fiction and poetry.
-She is from Boston, Massachusetts, has previously lived in Montreal and evidently prefers to live in places that start with M. Her interests include hanging out with the dog at the party and wandering around hospitals.
+Claire Moran is a former MFA candidate in the Creative Writing program at Minnesota State University, Mankato.
+She writes creative non-fiction and poetry.
+Claire is from Boston, Massachusetts, has previously lived in Montreal and evidently prefers to live in places that start with M. Her interests include hanging out with the dog at the party and wandering around hospitals.
 (She knows this is weird.)
 She wishes Minnesota would get an ocean.